thepika206/play-blackjack/README.md

 # Blackjack
 - By Patrick Cheung 2022
 - Deployed with Netlify  https://thepika206-play-blackjack.netlify.app/

+## Game Summary
-- based on the classic card game.
-The player whose total is the closest to 21 without going over is the winner.
+- A game for one player based on the classic card game of 21
+- The object for the player to be closer to 21 without going over than the dealer (controlled by the CPU)
+- Includes Ace logic for 1 or 11
+- Includes deck stats for counting 10 cards
+- Includes betting mechanism

+### Not in scope
+- split hand
-- split and double down not part of MVP
+- double down
+- variable bet
+- insurance

 ## Background
 - Individual Project created during General Assembly bootcamp to create web games.
 Other choices included connect four, battleship, digital pet, choose your own adventure, snake, tetris, war and others...